 Along with my advisor, Dr. Amy Voida, I conduct empirical research in human-computer interaction and computer supported cooperative work, with a focus on philanthropic informatics.
 I work with human and social services organizations to conduct research in the areas outlined in the research interests section.Previous Work

 I earned a B.S. from RIT's College of Computing and Information Sciences and a M.S. from the University of Colorado's College of Engineering and Applied Science.
 I've worked as a professional in the nonprofit, data science, and computer security spaces.
-More information on my background can be found in my LinkedIn profile.
+More information on my background can be found in my LinkedIn profile, and CV.

 My research focuses on several themes of big data work in the nonprofit sector, specifically human and social service organizations.
 Empirical work that explores these themes can be found below in the publications section.
 My research questions most often dictate the application of a variety of qualitative methods including interviews, observations, data journey maps, and discourse analysis.

 Who is included or excluded in the drive to use big data in the nonprofit sector?
 What can big data represent or not represent about nonprofit work?
 How does big data deal with the complexity of social systems which resist quantification and systematization?